 I am SO in love with this oil-free vegan carrot cake recipe.
 It's everything I want in a carrot cake.
-Moist (there I go with that word again), lightly-sweetened, fragrantly spiced, flecked with sweet, juicy raisins, and topped with a creamy, tangy, dairy-free cream cheese frosting.
-Oh, and it happens to be oil-free, gluten-free, egg-free, dairy-free, whole grain, and full of whole food plant-based goodness.
+Moist (you know I love that word), lightly-sweetened, fragrantly spiced, flecked with sweet, juicy raisins, and made with oat flour.
+Oh, and it happens to be gluten-free, egg-free, dairy-free, whole grain, and full of whole food plant-based goodness.

 Wait, wait, wait.
 Pineapple?

 Well, shit.
 I was hoping I could sneak that by you.
 Yeah, I was skeptical, too.
 But when the magical Somer McCowan suggests something, you listen!

 Carrot cake is THE BEST kind of cake and I make one for my birthday every year.
 A few days before my birthday last year, I asked Somer if she had a good, not-terribly-unhealthy carrot cake recipe.
 She sent me this recipe from the NY Times and told me she veganizes it.
 I made some smart ass comment about being a carrot cake purist and said I was super opposed to pineapple in my carrot cake.
 But you know what?
 I don't think I had ever even had carrot cake with pineapple in it (I'm just an asshole), and I trust any recommendation from Somer, so I decided to go for it.

 It was... incredible.
 Over the next couple months, I made the carrot cake six more times, each time tweaking and adjusting and adding and removing things, until I came to this version I'm giving you today.
 It has a pretty long list of ingredients, and it's not a quick recipe, but it is SO worth the effort.
 I hope you love it as much as I do.

 (THANK YOU, SOMER!)